goto-satoru/pulumi-azure-functions-cs/README.md

-# Deploy C# Azure Functions using Pulumi
+# Deploy C# Azure Function using Pulumi

 Azure Functions created from deployment packages in C# and deployed to a Consumption Plan on Windows.